darrenldl/blockyarchive/SBX_FORMAT.md

 Block categories : `Meta`, `Data`, `Parity`

 `Meta` and `Data` are mutually exclusive, and `Meta` and `Parity` are mutually exclusive.
-A block can be both `Data` and `Parity`.
+A block can be both `Data` and `Parity`

-Assumes configuration is **M** data shards and **N** parity shards.
+Assumes configuration is **M** data shards and **N** parity shards

 ### Note

-The following only describes the sequence number arrangement, not the actual block arrangement.
+The following only describes the sequence number arrangement, not the actual block arrangement

-See section "Block set interleaving scheme" below for details on actual block arrangement.
+See section "Block set interleaving scheme" below for details on actual block arrangement

 ### Common blocks header: